sleepyOwl14/proximax-bc-docs/docs/rest-api/serialization.md

 id: serialization
 title: Serialization
 ---
-[Catbuffer library](https://github.com/proximax-storage/catbuffer) defines the protocol to serialize and deserialize Catapult entities.
+[Catbuffer library](https://github.com/proximax-storage/catbuffer) defines the protocol to serialize and deserialize Sirius-Chain entities.
 The library comes with code generators for different languages.
 SDKs and applications use the generated code to interact with REST transaction endpoint.

 ![Catbuffer](/img/catbuffer.png "Catbuffer")

-<p class=caption>NEM2-SDK serialization module</p>
+<p class=caption>XPX-Chain-SDK serialization module</p>

 The library accomplishes the following properties: